-AQA 7408

-PHYSICS

-SPECIFIC ENTRY REQUIREMENTS

-- Grade 6 or above in GCSE physics (separate science) or grades 6-6 or above in combined science: trilogy and

-- Grade 6 or above in GCSE mathematics and

-- Students must successfully complete a bridging unit in physics over summer.

-It is not necessary to study A Level maths to be successful in A Level physics however, we would strongly recommend that students take A Level mathematics.

-A-Level physics is a rewarding and popular subject, which appeals to students who have enjoyed and succeeded in GCSE science subjects.

-Year 12

-- Particles and radiation

-- Electricity

-- Waves

-- Mechanics and materials

-- Further mechanics and thermal physics

-- Fields and their consequences

-Year 13

-- Nuclear physics

-- Option topic, either Engineering or Physics option (currently Astro)

-COURSE CONTENT

-Practical skills and analysis are taught in separate weekly practical lessons and examined in the theory exam at the end of the course.
+A LEVEL AQA 7408 PHYSICS SPECIFIC ENTRY REQUIREMENTS Grade 6 or above in GCSE physics (separate science) or grades 6-6 or above in combined science: trilogy and Grade 6 or above in GCSE mathematics and Students must successfully complete a bridging unit in physics over summer.
+It is not necessary to study A Level maths to be successful in A Level physics however, we would strongly recommend that students take A Level mathematics, this is becaus it both supports the concepts covered and ensures a broad selection of post 18 options.
+COURSE CONTENT A-Level physics is a rewarding and popular subject, which appeals to students who have enjoyed and succeeded in GCSE science subjects.
+Year 12 Particles and radiation Electricity Waves Mechanics and materials Further mechanics and thermal physics Fields and their consequences Practical skills and analysis are taught in separate weekly practical lessons and examined in the theory exam at the end of the course.
 On choosing physics you will need to choose either the engineering or the physics option (which is currently astronomy).
-The options are designed to support you in your next career / study steps.
+The options are designed to support you in you next career / study steps.
 The engineering unit has a high maths content but is ideally suited to those considering any engineering discipline.
-The physics option will be either the astrophysics, medical physics or turning points and will support students moving on to study the sciences.
+The physics option will be either the estrophysics, medical physics or turning points and will support students moving on to study the sciences.
 The physics option is decided upon by staff availability.

-EXAMINATIONS AND ASSESSMENTS

-Three 2 hour papers.
+EXAMINATIONS AND ASSESSMENTS Three 2 hour papers.
 Questions will include long and short answers and multiple choice.
 Practical skills will be assessed as part of the course, leading to a practical endorsement on the final certificate.

-SKILLS, LINKS AND PROGRESSION

-Although some A Level physicists go on to read for a physics degree, most follow courses in astrophysics, engineering, medicine, dentistry and veterinary medicine.
-In all these disciplines physics is an important foundation.
+SKILLS, LINKS AND PROGRESSION Although some A Level physicists go on to read for a physics degree, most follow courses in astrophysics, engineering, medicine, dentistry and veterinary medicine.
+In a these disciplines physics is an important foundation.
 (Note: the option choice is rarely a determining factor in higher education course admission; it can however help in the application process).

-CONTACT

-Head of Physics: Mr D Cragon davecragon@keswick.cumbria.sch.uk
+CONTACT Head of Physics: Mr D Cragon davecragon@keswick.cumbria.sch.uk